 There’s no place quite like Marina del Rey.
 When you step into this coastal playground of Los Angeles, you’ll find no shortage of outdoor and waterfront activities.
 However, this Southern California oasis offers more than just beautiful beaches and peaceful parks.

 You can also find enticing restaurants for foodies, unique boutiques and shopping for the fashionistas, and exciting Marina del Rey nightlife for the after-midnight crowd along the blvd.
 With the area’s close proximity to countless tourist attractions, you’ll never run out of things to do in Marina del Rey.
-Here are five of the best ways to spend your time in the city before heading home to your luxe Marina del Rey apartment at Stella by Common.
+Here are five of the best ways to spend your time in the city.

 1. Hit the waves or relax on the beach in Marina del Rey